AndrewFromMelbourne/raspifb16/README.md

 Test circle drawing functions

 ## testColour
-Displays a hues at different brightness and saturation.
+Displays hues at different brightness and saturation.

 ## testColourBlend
 Test blending a blue background with a red foreground at alpha value from 0 to 255.

 ## testDoubleBuffer
-Test double buffering by displaying one red and one greem buffer.
-WARNING: causes a strobing effect.
+Test DRM/KMS double buffering by displaying one red and one greem buffer. **WARNING:** causes a strobing effect.

 ## testft and testft2
 Tests programs for truetype fonts (Requires Freetype2).